-Researchers at The Wyss Institute at Harvard Medical School are developing a device to assist in the early diagnosis of neurodevelopmental issues in infants born at a very low birth weight.
-The purpose of this research is to design and develop safe, stretchable, toddler-sized electronic gloves, called “flexi-mitts.”
+Researchers at the Wyss Institute at Harvard Medical School are developing a device to assist in the early diagnosis of neurodevelopmental issues in infants born at a very low birth weight.
+The purpose of this research is to design and develop safe, stretchable, toddler-sized electronic sheets worn on the hand, called “flexi-mitts”.

-During this research study, we may ask your toddler to wear a pair of flexible, stretchy “flexi-mitts” that are embedded with soft sensors to detect the ways in which toddlers move their hands and interact with objects during different types of play.
+During this research study, we may have your toddler wear a flexible, stretchy “flexi-mitt”.
+The flexi-mitt is a sheet of soft material placed on the skin of the hand.
+It is embedded with soft sensors so that we may measure the ways in which toddlers move their hands and interact with objects during different types of play.